 Next, we stopped at Star Beach and had lunch at around 11 am.
 Our early start once again benefited us.
 We had the beach all to ourselves, feasting on another amazing meal of fish, chicken, shrimp, and fruit.
 Grab a beer from the nice woman selling them on the beach, chill with your honey, and we are talking perfection.
 Fight off the kanak attack and head to our last stop, Helicopter Island.

 This beach reminded me a lot of Waimanalo, pristine sand and super blue water.
 It was the perfect place to relax before heading back to town.
 Our tour guide decided to skip the shrine due to our time constraints, but I really could not ask for anything more from a five-hour tour.

 Overall for three days in El Nido

-If you decide to go to El Nido, definitely opt to do Tours A and C. If we had more time we would do Tours B and D, but if you have to choose, there is a reason A and C are the most popular.
+If you decide to go to El Nido, definitely opt to do Tours A and C. If we had more time we would do Tours B and D as well.
+However, there is a reason A and C are the most popular.